Vermouth

-Historically, there have been two main types of vermouth: sweet and dry.
-Responding to demand and competition, vermouth manufacturers have created additional styles, including extra-dry white, sweet white (blanc or bianco), red (rose), amber (amber), and rosé.
+Historically, the two main types of vermouth are sweet and dry.
+Responding to demand and competition, vermouth manufacturers have created additional styles, including extra-dry white, sweet white (blanc or bianco), red (rosso), amber, and rosé.

 Vermouth is produced by starting with a base of neutral grape wine or unfermented wine must.
 Each manufacturer adds additional alcohol and a proprietary mixture of dry ingredients, consisting of aromatic herbs, roots, and barks, to the base wine, base wine plus spirit, or spirit only – which may be redistilled before adding to the wine or unfermented wine must.
 After the wine is aromatized and fortified, the vermouth is sweetened with either cane sugar or caramelized sugar, depending on the style.

-Italian and French companies produce most of the vermouth consumed throughout the world.
+Italian, French and Spanish companies produce most of the vermouth consumed throughout the world.